Our Team

 Professionally MoDena has worked in social services since 2004.
 Her contributions have been a combination of lived experience, education, and professional development.
 Her current roles include Social Worker/PRC for University of Illinois Chicago, Reducing Opioid Mortality in Illinois project (ROMI), Project Coordinator for the Recovery Support for Justice Involved Individuals (RSJII) w/ Northern Illinois Recovery Community Organization (NIRCO).

-Marie is living out her experiences daily; evolving on this healing journey.
-She is perfectly- imperfect, combined with education and professional development, Marie has become a multifaceted professional behavioral health and community advocate.
-Her work in public service administration has claimed a “seat at the table” to help create impactful change in underserved- disenfranchised- communities.
-She believes that recovery has endless internal and external benefits.
-The mission is to build on individual strengths, promote self-sufficiency, providing supportive services to navigate through the process of change.
+Marie, a person with living experience.
+A combination of education and professional development beyond 15 years has molded her into a multifaceted professional behavioral health and community advocate.
+Marie has claimed “a seat at the table” to help create impactful change in the community.
+Her mission is to build on individual strengths, promote self-sufficiency, providing supportive services to navigate through the process of change.
 Empowering individuals served to participate in their life and celebrate their path to recovery.
-I am honored to serve under the leadership of Dr. Mary Roberson and the NIRCO team.

 Amanda Douglas